data-monger/2021_UofO/CHmodule_4/README.md

 </table>
 </div>

+Looking at this DF, we can see the delta between our BenchMark data, and Adjusted data sets respectively.
+Average Math Scores only suffered .1%; while Average Reading scores remain unaffected.

+Passing Math schores decreased by .2%, and passing Reading scores decreased by .1%.
+Overall Passing decreased by .3%.

 ##  School Summary

 We've completed a similar analysis here, to mirror the comparatives in a similar manner as before.
+It would seem Thomas High School decreased in .03%.

 BenchMark Data

 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">